Garrett Cooper Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 13th in MLB with a collective 8.9 strikeouts per nine innings.
+- The Royals pitching staff is 13th in MLB with a collective 8.9 strikeouts per nine innings.

-- The Royals have a 5.04 team ERA that ranks 28th across all MLB pitching staffs.
+- The Royals have the 27th-ranked team ERA among all league pitching staffs (5.00).

-- The righty's most recent time out was on Tuesday against the St. Louis Cardinals, when he went five scoreless innings while giving up two hits.
+- In his last time out on Saturday against the Colorado Rockies, the right-hander went five innings, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.